roosvangreevenbroek/roosvangreevenbroek.github.io/content/projects/physical-prototyping/index.md

 <content-section>
   <template v-slot:body>
     <p>
-      Combined measures of the MAX30105 and GSR sensor proved to be reliable in measuring and classifying stress, similar to earlier research [source], and did not need machine learning to recognise stress patterns.
+      Combined measures of the MAX30105 and GSR sensor proved to be reliable in measuring and classifying stress, similar to <a href="https://eej.aut.ac.ir/article_822.html" class="link" target="_blank" rel="noopener">earlier research</a>, and did not need machine learning to recognise stress patterns.
 Although the LCD shield was quite small, I chose this component to draw on as it was a feasible option for the scope of this project.
     </p>
     <p>
       I refined the concept and instead of the pulsating lines in the first sketch, I included coloured LEDs inside the pencil, matching the colour of the drawn lines, to give additional feedback on stress level and enabling a natural drawing interaction.
 The sensors would be worn separately on the non-drawing hand to ensure reliable signals.